-Autumn is a lovely time of year; inspiring us with images of football, falling leaves, hot apple cider, and holidays with the family.
-It’s an easy time of year to celebrate, even in your class lessons.
+Falling leaves, hot apple cider, and holidays with the family.
+It’s an easy to understand why autumn is favorite time of year to celebrate, even in your class lessons.

-How much do your students really know about fall?
-They may know why leaves change color, or that the Pilgrims first made landfall on the New World in November 1620.
-But did they know that those Pilgrims first landed in Cape Code, rather than Plymouth?
-Or that squirrels try to fake each other out in the fall, when they’re hiding their nuts?
+But how much do your students really know about fall?
+They may know why leaves change color or that the Pilgrims first made landfall on the New World in November 1620.
+But did they know that those Pilgrims first landed in Cape Code, not at Plymouth?
+Or that squirrels try to fake each other out in the fall when they’re hiding their nuts?

-Our goal as educators is to spark our students’ curiosity and infuse them with a love of learning.
-You never know what simple idea might galvanize a youngster, inspiring an entire future course of learning.
-Here we’ve compiled several fun and intriguing facts about fall that may not only fascinate your students, but also motivate them toward a future career:
+We’ve compiled fun and intriguing facts about fall that may not only fascinate your students but also motivate them toward a future career:

 Fact: Some animals are smarter in fall.

 The phrase “bird-brain” may not be an appropriate insult in the fall.
 Studies have shown that the hippocampus of some birds – especially those that cache food for the winter – actually increase in size as much as 30% during the fall months.

 Squirrels may undergo a similar phenomenon, but scientific opinion seems to differ on whether or not squirrel brains increase in size in the fall.
 Certainly, their memory is nothing short of amazing, as they recover hundreds of nuts, hidden weeks earlier.UC Berkeley neuroscience researcher Pierre Lavenex, said, "They use information from the environment, such as the relative position of trees and buildings, and they triangulate, relying on the angles and distances between these distant landmarks and their caches…such a feat would not be possible for humans."